Shou Pu Erh

 • Hand-picked from old tea trees

-• Large, unbroken tea leaves with a large proportion of buds
+• Large, unbroken tea leaves with a high proportion of buds

-• Directly sourced from the most sought-after terroir for Pu Erh
+• From the most sought-after region for Pu Erh

-• In terms of taste, the crème de la crème of Shou Pu Erh teas
+• The crème de la crème of Shou Pu Erhs in terms of taste

 • Sustainably cultivated without the use of pesticides

-Tea Garden The tea region of Ban Zhang has been considered for many years to be one of the best terroirs for Pu Erh tea
+Tea Farm The region of Banzhang has been considered for many years to be one of the best terroirs for Pu Erh tea

 Cultivar Yunnan Da Ye Zhong, 100-200 year old tea trees